top of page

 • Security maturity plateaus.

-The organization remains active in cybersecurity.
+The organization remains active in cybersecurity, but structured advancement stops.

 The Root Cause: No Clear Security Program Ownership

-Most mid-market companies distribute cybersecurity responsibility across:
+Most mid-market companies distribute cybersecurity responsibility across various roles:

 • IT leadership